petar-m/petar-m.github.io/wyam/input/posts/2020-02-27-deleting-large-amounts-of-data-from-ms-sql-server-database.md

 ---
 <!--- # Deleting large amounts of data from MS SQL Server database --->

-Deleting large amount of rows (like millions of them) from a table has a downside of being slow and making a transaction log file to explode in terms of size.
-Here is an approach that worked for me overcome these obstacles.
+Deleting a large number of rows (like millions of them) from a table has a downside of being slow and making a transaction log file to explode in terms of size.
+Here is an approach that worked for me to overcome these obstacles.

 ## Background

-My problem was that in a multi-tenant database a tenant has grown too much - to the point that it had to be moved to it's own database.
+My problem was that in a multi-tenant database a tenant has grown too much - to the point that it had to be moved to its own database.
 The plan was to restore a backup of the database and delete all other tenant's data.
-The database had around 150 tables - for most of them deletions were not a problem - but for around 20 of them more than 10 million rows were to be deleted and for particular 5 tables more than 600 million.
+The database had around 150 tables - for most deletions were not a problem - but for around 20 of them more than 10 million rows were to be deleted and for particular 5 tables more than 600 million.

 ## First iteration: Standard deletions

-For the first version of the deletion I used standard delete statements similar to:
+For the first version of the deletion, I used standard delete statements similar to:

 ``` sql
 DELETE x FROM a_table x JOIN @TenantsToDelete t ON t.Id=x.TenantId;
 ```
 It worked fine on a small data set and was useful to confirm the deletion order and flush out some bad data and design oddities.
-Also it has no problem for few thousand to even tens of thousands of rows so it worked fine for the majority of the cases.
+Also, it has no problem for a few thousand to even tens of thousands of rows so it worked fine for the majority of the cases.
-Where millions of rows were to be deleted it was taking long time and transaction log was growing rapidly.
+Where millions of rows were to be deleted it was taking a long time and transaction log was growing rapidly.
 The full deletion script actually never ran to completion on production-grade data.

 ## Second iteration: Batched deletions